 Together, these two things offer the opportunity for Instagram creators to explore multiple streams of potential revenue, whether they want to build an empire or just earn some extra cash and free stuff.

 Need a quick guide?
-Read our post - Sell on Instagram: How to optimize your Instagram bio, hashtags and posts to increase sales
+Read our post - Sell on Instagram: How to optimise your Instagram bio, hashtags and posts to increase sales

 How many followers do you need to make money on Instagram?